Why has Mason invested in these spaces for faculty and students?

 - Individual accountability within the group is also vital.
 Various kinds of peer assessments can be helpful, whether individual students’ input to the group, self-reported analysis and evidence of contributions to group work, and/or assignments with both individual and group input.
 Observing groups during class, visiting groups, and soliciting input from seemingly disengaged students can help, as can assigned roles (e.g., leader, recorder, skeptic, editor, etc.) that vary by activity and take into account students’ strengths and interests.

-- For faculty teaching in the Active Learning with Technology (ALT) classroom, group or table dynamics can have a big impact on students’ learning attitudes and experiences, given the collaborative nature of the learning environment.
+- For faculty teaching in the Large Active Learning Classroom, group or table dynamics can have a big impact on students’ learning attitudes and experiences, given the collaborative nature of the learning environment.
 Some faculty were surprised by the effect that cliques or table identity had on a student’s receptiveness to the class.
 They found that grouping students intentionally and strategically helped mitigate these effects.
 For example, faculty can intentionally change up groups for an individual activity or changing groups a few times throughout the semester.

 - Use the limited time you speak to the entire class wisely.
 Clarify instructions, make connections, and set the stage for the next activity, realizing that it is sometimes difficult (and disruptive) to stop the entire class once they are ‘launched’ on an exercise.
 Consider using Blackboard, email, or another digital tool to communicate important information.

-- The following video captures faculty and student experiences teaching and learning in our Active Learning with Technology (ALT) classroom.
+- The following video captures faculty and student experiences teaching and learning in our Large Active Learning Classroom.
 While this room offers enhanced technology features, many of the faculty and student experiences captured here are relevant for all of our signature learning spaces.

 Collaborative Learning HUB (CLUB): Located on the 3rd floor of the Johnson Center (walk in help with anything technology/online related)